ricardosanunes/sinfo/README.md

-# sinfo
+# SINFO - YOLOv7 Object Detection Workshop
 Welcome!
-In this workshop, we'll present to you how to train YOLOv7 to detect a new object.
+In this workshop, we'll guide you through the process of training YOLOv7 to detect a new object.

+## Prerequisites
 The current code implementation requires a GPU.
+Make sure you have at least one available before running the code.

+## Getting Started
-Make sure it To complete this workshop, follow the steps:
+To begin, follow these steps:
 1) Clone this repo:
    `git clone https://github.com/ricardosanunes/sinfo.git`
 2) Perform the steps in the notebook:
    `presentation.ipynb`

-<br/><br/>
+## Datasets
 The implementation will have two datasets with photos of the new object:
-- Bad dataset: less images, only from a few angles and mostly with the same background
+- Bad dataset: contains less images, only from a few angles and mostly with the same background
-- Good dataset: more images from different angles and backgrounds
+- Good dataset: includes more images from different angles and backgrounds

 To train the model with your own images, you must label them.
 For that, we recommend using [label-studio](https://labelstud.io/).

----
-### Label-studio
+### Label-studio Setup
 To use [label-studio](https://labelstud.io/) on your own images, it is recommended to create a python enviroment.
 For that purpose, follow these steps:
 1) Create environment named 'labelling':